henry-anderson/Ronin/DochAlgo/overview.md

 </p>

 The problem that is holding down luckyandfun's rating is his 215 and proteus attendances.
 If this were not taken into account he would rank higher than both Raynard and S3XYMAGE.
 If these were rangers or rogues there would be less of a gap between players working towards their chest and players working on gloves because class confluxes are used.
 That creates about a 1 to 3.5 ratio between the two compared to the 1 to 5 ratio used here as pures are the limiting factor.

+## Protocol
+* Generals hold a 24 hour vote on a category of players
+* A final count is completed
+* Proteus and Unox attendances are added up for each player in the chosen category
+* All relevant information is inserted into the program
+* The winner along with all input data is posted in the general group to be audited for mistakes for a 24 hour period
+* Drops are sent and the winner is announced to the clan

+It's a bad idea to post the raw results directly to the clan as it may indirectly cause drama and shaming for inactivity.
+Instead clan members should be allowed to request this information directly from us to see how they ranked and where they need to improve.

+If a winner is chosen and we do not yet have the required confluxes to distribute that piece of armor then it will be postponed and the entire process will be repeated when we have acquired the necessary components.
+The same category of players must be selected and the same winner must be chosen for them to actually receive their Doch Gul.

 ## Conclusion
 Determining Doch Gul recipients based on an algorithmic approach is far superior than a vote based system.
 Ever since we moved beyond simply distributing gloves it has become increasingly difficult to make the best decisions with some players having different pieces than others.
 This rating scale standardizes each player's rating to match the amount of confluxes that will be invested in them so that players with no DG can be compared to both players with gloves and chest or even players in Lark, or Rengwen's situation.
 It's simply impossible to take every piece of information into account using a vote based system yet it can be done in milliseconds here without any accusations of bias.